charlottezhou/hello-world/README.md

 # hello-world
 the first try of coding!!! so excited!!!

 Hi humans!
-this is charlotte.
-I'm 23 years old now.
+This is charlotte.
+I'm leanrning how to code.

-yesterday i learnt how to drive but i was freaked out, because i didn't know how a car works and what my action would cause. for me, it is important to undertand "why" while i learn "how".
+Yesterday I learnt how to drive but I was freaked out, because I didn't know how a car works and what my action would cause.
+For me, it is important to undertand "why" while i learn "how".

-maybe that works for coding as well.
+Maybe that works for coding as well.